 Institute for Astrophysics and Geophysics, University of Göttingen

-Research and teaching in geophysics concentrates on the structure and dynamics of the Earth's interior and the interior of other planets.
-Aside from work on seismology and electromagnetic induction, questions of the internal dynamics of solid and fluid planets are addressed by means of computer simulations augmented by laboratory experiments.
-This comprises convective flow in the silicate mantles and in the outer fluid shell of gas planets, the thermal evolution of terrestrial planets, MHD flow, and magnetic field generation by self-sustained dynamo action in the conducting liquid cores of planets.
+Research and teaching at the Institute for Geophysics concentrates on the structure and dynamics of the interior of the Earth and other planets.
+Questions of the internal dynamics of solid and fluid planets are addressed by means of computer simulations augmented by laboratory experiments.
+This topic comprises convective flow in the silicate mantles and in the outer fluid shells of gas planets, the thermal evolution of terrestrial planets, tidal flow, precession driven flow, MHD flow, and magnetic field generation by self-sustained dynamo action in the conducting liquid cores of planets.
+Participation in the Solar System School is through the group of Prof. Dr. A. Tilgner, whose expertise is in geophysical fluid dynamics with large-scale numerical simulations and laboratory experiments.

 Geoscience Center, University of Göttingen